MicrosoftDocs/OData-docs/Odata-docs/webapi/convention-model-builder.md

 #### Required Attribute Convention

-Rule: The property with [Required] attribute will be non-nullable.
+Rule: The properties with [Required] attribute will be non-nullable.

 ```C#